- May 5, 2023

 – Faster hiring

-Most professionals don’t want to go back to the office.
-Hence, remote and hybrid jobs attract around 7 times more applicants nowadays.
-Combined with a larger talent pool, this means that filling a remote position is much faster.
+Most people don’t want to go back to the office.
+So, remote and hybrid jobs attract 7 times more applicants.
+As mentioned, the talent pool is also bigger.
+This means that finding the best job fit for a remote position is faster.

-But there are savings beyond that.
-Many remote workers have lower salary expectations.
+Also, many remote workers have lower salary expectations.
 There are three reasons for this.
-First, they might value flexibility more than higher monetary compensation.
-Second, they are saving on commuting.
-This is particularly relevant for people living in countries with subpar public transportation systems, where commuting often requires a car and can eat up a large portion of the paycheck.
-The third reason is the cost of living difference – for example, expenses in Newville, Pennsylvania, are much lower than in New York or Boston.
+First, they can value flexibility more than a higher salary.
+Second, they save on commuting.
+This is particularly relevant for people in countries with bad public transport.
+There, people need a car.
+And cars are expensive to ride and maintain.
+The third reason is the cost of living difference.
+For example, expenses in Newville, Pennsylvania, are much lower than in New York or Boston.

-With more flexibility and free time (saved on commuting), employees have a better work-life balance, making them happier.
-This results in higher retention rates and productivity.
+With more flexibility and less time on the road, people have a better work-life balance.
+This makes them happier.
+And happy staff means higher employee retention and productivity.

-Pro tip: for simpler, more efficient hiring and increased flexibility, use IT staff augmentation services.
+Pro tip: For simpler hiring and more flexibility, use IT staff augmentation services.

 The benefits of staff augmentation are: